U Bio

 Rupert Grint’s Career Outside

-Despite filming the Harry Potter series almost constantly for a decade, Grint managed to land a few outside projects to bolster his resume—Thunderpants, Driving Lessons, Cherrybomb, and Wild Target which were a mix both quality and genre-wise but Grint’s performances were always cited as positive attributes and showed his desire to branch out so as not to become typecast.
+Despite filming the Harry Potter series almost constantly for a decade, Grint managed to land a few outside projects to bolster his resume—Thunderpants, Driving Lessons, Cherrybomb, and Wild Target, which were a mix both quality and genre-wise, but Grint’s performances were consistently cited as positive attributes and showed his desire to branch out so as not to become typecast.

 Since the end of the Harry Potter film franchise in 2011, Grint has remained in high demand.
 Since 2012 he has appeared in five movies with numerous others in pre-production.
 He’s co-starred with Mads Mikkelsen, Melissa Leo, Bill Nighy, Evan Rachel Wood, Paul Giamatti, Laura Linney, Emily Blunt, Martin Freeman, Shia LaBeouf and Rupert Everett.

-Outside of the Potter films, Grint has taken on decidedly smaller films, going for more artsy, indie film projects than Hollywood blockbusters.
+Grint has taken on decidedly smaller films outside of the Potter films, going for more artsy, indie film projects than Hollywood blockbusters.

 He is currently dating English actress Georgia Groome, whom he has been with since 2011.
 The two have remained private about their relationship